Anxiu0101/Semester4LectureNotes/CS211FZ-Algorithms-Data-Structures-2/Lecture-1.md

 ### BST Operations - Tree Traversal BST树遍历

-- Depth-first Search (DFS)
+- Depth-first Search (DFS) 深度优先查找
 	- In-order
 		- Prints the root of a subtree between printing the values in its left subtree and printing those in its right subtree.
+	- Pre-order
-	- Pre-order • Prints the roots before the values in either subtree.
+		- Prints the roots before the values in either subtree.
+	- Post-order
-• Post-order • Prints the root after the values in its subtrees.
+		- Prints the root after the values in its subtrees.
-• Breadth-first Search (BFS) • Prints all the keys in order on the current level before moving to the next depth (aka, level-order search)
+- Breadth-first Search (BFS) 广度优先算法
+	- Prints all the keys in order on the current level before moving to the next depth (aka, level-order search)